 Sleep-Safe ® Anti-Suffocation Pillow

 Developed by a pharmacist whose son is prone to seizures while sleeping, the Sleep-Safe ® Anti-Suffocation Pillow is a registered Class I Medical device as categorized by the United Kingdom’s Medical and Healthcare Products Regulation Agency, which is the UK government agency responsible for ensuring that medicines and medical devices work and are acceptably safe.
-Friends of the Danny Did Foundation can receive a 15% discount on orders of this product.
-Learn more about the Sleep-Safe ® Anti-Suffocation Pillow and place orders here.
+When you order here, you can take advantage of an attractive discount (currently 15%) off the 'headline' price of SleepSafe Pillows.
 For qualified candidates, Danny Did may be able to provide financial assistance.

 Drop Support Harness